LordLazor/COBOL-Dependency-Graph-with-ANTLR4/README.md

 ![browse_file](./readMeImages/browse_file.png)

-If you click on `Durchsuchen`, which would be `Browse` if your PC is set to English, you can browse one file on your local machine.
+If you click on `Browse`, you can browse one file on your local machine.
 When clicking on `Upload`, the file will be uploaded to the project where it will be parsed and visited by ANTLR.

 #### Folder